What you need to know about chemical recycling of plastics

 The advantages of this method

-The chemical recycling of plastics offers several major advantages from an industrial and environmental point of view, the first of which is obviously its ability to recover complex flows.
+Chemical recycling of plastics offers several major industrial and environmental advantages, the first of which is its ability to recover complex waste streams..
 Indeed, as highlighted earlier in this article, one of the major benefits of this method is its ability to process waste that could not previously be recycled mechanically.

-But it should also be noted that, by reverting to basic molecules, chemical recycling enables the production of materials with properties close to those of virgin materials, thus eliminating the degradation phenomena inherent in certain other recycling methods.
+it should also be noted that,by breaking down into basic molecules, chemical recycling enables the production of materials with properties close to those of virgin materials, thus avoiding the degradation associated with other recycling methods

-Finally, chemical recycling is a real lever for the circular economy.
+Finally, chemical recycling is a key driver of the circular economy.
 By allowing plastic waste to be reintroduced into production cycles, it helps to reduce dependence on fossil resources and diversify recovery solutions.

 The differences between chemical and mechanical recycling